uli385899/My-Projects-Portfolio/Portfolio.md

   <img src="https://img.shields.io/badge/Indeed-808080?style=for-the-badge&logo=indeed&logoColor=white" />
 </a>

+# What I'm currently working on
+I'm currently enrolled in the Penetration Tester Path on *Hack The Box Academy*.
+Learning various attack vectors and bash tools help me create a hacker's mindset which improves my ability to defend against attacks.
 <!--
 **uli385899/uli385899** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.